dominictarr/your-web-app-is-bloated/README.md

 using firefox's memory snapshot tool,
 I measured the heap usage of a variety of web apps.
-Here is how everying did.
+Here is how everything did.

 ```
 twitter 25.09